nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Deletes the applicant at the specified `INDEX`.
 * The index refers to the index number shown in the displayed applicants list.
-* The index **must be a positive integer** 1, 2, 3, ... and not exceed the total records listed
+* The index **must be a positive integer** 1, 2, 3, ... and not exceed the total records listed.

 Examples:
 * `list` followed by `delete 2` deletes the 2nd applicant in the address book.